Before you submit your application, you should make yourself familiar with the following:

 If you cancel your enrolment prior to commencement, your CoE will also be cancelled and the change to your enrolment status will be reported to DOHA.

-If you would like to defer or vary your study prior to commencement you should request a Variation to Commencing Program form by emailing USC International Admissions.
+If you would like to defer or vary your study prior to commencement you should request a Variation to Commencing Program form by emailing the International Office Admissions.

 After you commenced